-In flower gardens,
+In flower gardens:

 - Also collect ripened seed heads of coriander (cilantro), dill, arugula, nasturtium, and sunflower seeds for spring plantings.
 Perennials with hard seed-heads like coneflower or black-eyed susan will attract birds.
 Leave a few standing.

 More tips for vegetable and herb gardens:

 - Some annual flowers and sensitive vegetables or herbs can be protected from early frosts.
-You can lay light sheets, reemay or blankets directly on plants--not plastic.
+You can lay light sheets, reemay or blankets directly on plants–not plastic.
 Use frames or supports for plastic covers.

 - Research has shown yarrow and comfrey to be very high in overwintering beneficial wasps underneath the plant’s leaves.
 Leave some of these herbs.

 - Also pull some of your last broccoli or other cole crops and set along compost piles until May for overwintering habitat of beneficial insects.
 Compost next May.

 - Prepare new flower beds and put vegetable beds to rest.
 Remove sod or weeds, add organic matter (manure, compost, chopped leaves) and turn over the soil.

 - Bare ground attracts weed seeds so plant a cover crop of winter rye to till in come spring.
-It will handle temperatures as low as -30oF.
+It will handle temperatures as low as -30 degrees F.

 Trees & Shrubs can still be planted as long as the soil can be dug—into November!